 logging counter or the packet counter for that rule,

-using ipfw resetlog
+using ipfw resetlog.

 Logging is done after all other packet matching conditions have been met, and before performing the final action on the packet.
 The administrator decides which rules to enable logging on.